Key takeaways

 Viagra and generic sildenafil can interact with other medications, especially those used for high blood pressure and heart conditions.
 These drug interactions include:

-Alpha-blockers: These medications are used for high blood pressure and prostate conditions called Alpha-blockers.
-They also interact with sildenafil and Viagra by lowering blood pressure too much, so if you are taking an alpha blocker your provider may recommend against ED medication or prescribe it at a lower dose.
+Alpha-blockers: These medications are used to treat high blood pressure and prostate conditions.
+They also interact with sildenafil and Viagra by lowering blood pressure too much.
+So if you are taking an alpha-blocker, your provider may recommend against ED medication or prescribe it at a lower dose depending on your individual circumstances.

 Sildenafil vs. Viagra dosage